-Some of the tell-tale signs of meth abuse include meth sores, scabs and acne on the face.
+Some of the tell-tale signs of meth abuse include meth sores, scabs, and acne on the face.
 Meth causes many users to feel a crawling sensation under their skin (called “formication”), often referred to as “meth mites”, causing them to pick obsessively at their faces, leading to meth scars.
 Heavy meth usage cuts off the supply of blood to all parts of the body, which destroys blood vessels.
-The effects of meth on the body are acne, sores and scabs that can dramatically alter a meth user’s appearance.
+This leads to meth’s effects on the body including acne, sores, and scabs that can dramatically alter a meth user’s appearance.

 The professional clinical staff at Northbound Treatment Services are highly-trained at helping individuals quit meth and start down a path of long-term sobriety.
 For more information about our chemical dependency services, contact us or call us at (866) 311-0003.